srich36/TodayILearned/til_docs/Authentication.md

 4. This access token can then be used to pass to an application backend like `django-rest-framework-social-auth2` for authentication/user creation

 Steps 2 and 3 may be blurred together.

+# JWTs (Json Web Tokens)

+- JWTs are just JSON payloads encoded as a token
+- When decoded you can access the application-specific fiels in the payload, e.g. user ID, time issued at, etc.